Play In Challenger

 The Play In Challenger is a professional tennis tournament part of the ATP Challenger Tour, played on indoor hardcourts.
 It is held annually in Lille, France.
 Its predecessor is the Open du Nord, a tournament that has been part of the ITF Men's Circuit from 2002 until 2017.
 In 2025 it was upgraded to a Challenger 125 event.
+Next edition will be held from 15 to 21 February 2027.